 Will my jeweller be able to tell the difference?

-There are a few different ways to tell the difference between a natural diamond and a lab-grown diamond, but your jeweller will be able to do so.
-If you are considering a laboratory grown diamond, you should be aware that not all jewellers will have experience with them.
-Your best bet is to find a jeweller who specializes in lab grown diamonds.
+There are a few different ways to tell the difference between a natural and artificial diamond, but your jeweller will be able to do so.
+If you are considering a lab created diamond, you should be aware that not all jewellers will have experience with them.
+Your best bet is to find a specialist jeweller or independent gemological labs.

 Another way to tell if your diamond is laboratory grown, is to check the inclusions under magnification.
 Natural diamonds have several different types of inclusions including a growth line, feather, crystal and cloud.